 From VIPA there is an EDS (Electronic Data Sheet) files for the EtherNet/IP coupler available.
 There the scanner can find all the information to establish a communication connection to the EtherNet/IP coupler.
-This file may be found in the service area of www.vipa.com.
+This file may be found in the 'Service area → Downloads → Config files → Ethernet/IP' of www.vipa.com.
 Please install the EDS file in your configuration tool.
 Details on the installation of the EDS file are available from the manual supplied with your configuration tool.